|Class Time Required

 Exploration: (1 class period for Exploration and Explanation)

-With the roll of a dice, students will role play a game where they act like water particles, rotating through nine stations designed to simulate the many paths of water through the water cycle: clouds, lakes, rivers, glacier, groundwater, soil, ocean, plants, and animals.
+With the roll of a dice, students will role-play Project WET’s Incredible Journey game where they act like water particles, rotating through nine stations designed to simulate the many paths of water through the water cycle: clouds, lakes, rivers, glacier, groundwater, soil, ocean, plants, and animals.
 At each location, students will collect a different colored bead that represents that station.

 Divide the students into nine approximately equal groups, and give each student a piece of wire, bent into a loop on one end, to be used for stringing beads they pick up.

 Each group will begin at one station.
 Ask students to write down the name of each station they visit and how they got there in their science notebooks.

 Optional: Talk with the students about how a water particle might move in different situations and have them practice acting out some different motions to use as they move.
 Snow and rain particles stick together.
 Vapor particles move alone.
 Colder particles move more slowly, warmer ones move faster.
 Will the water particle fall?
 Float?
 Flow?